PoonLab/bayroot/README.md

 censored   40     Date    numeric chain       2     bayroot list
 ```
-Here I'm displaying the contents of the list returned from `fit.bayroot`:
 * `phy` is just the original tree
 * `pred.dates` is a list containing data frames of integration date estimates for every censored tip
 * `tip.dates` is a vector of sampling times associated with each tip as Date objects, including censored tips